hotpaw2/auv3test5/README.md

 The AUAudioUnit subclass is written in Objective C.  This allows the AUAudioUnit subclass code to use only the plain C subset of Objective C inside the audio thread context, which is done in order to meet Apple's (current) recommendations for real-time audio code.

 The rest of the test app is written in Swift 3.
-The Audio Unit is connected to AVAudioEngine using in Swift 3.
+The Audio Unit is connected to AVAudioEngine in Swift 3.

 In the test app UI, there is one button to generate a tone, and one text field to display whether the microphone tap is live.